Koulibaly: Senegal FA slams Atalanta fans for alleged racism against Napoli defender

 "These brainless idiots have no room in a stadium.
 Come on Kalidou, the Senegalese people support you wholeheartedly and are close to you as a whole, proud of your courage, your example and your belonging to our race and our country."

-Atalanta have since reacted on the matter stating action will be taken against those found guilty of the vice.
+Atalanta have since reacted, stating action will be taken against those found guilty.

 "Any behaviour not in line with the principles of civility and education, which has always been pursued by this club, will be strongly opposed," read a statement from the club.